Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 CDN automatically routes users to the closest POP based on their location.
 Visitors are accessing a nearby EDGE instead of connecting to the origin server.

-1. FlyingCDN
+1. Cloudflare

-Using Cloudflare, you can change your NS to Cloudflare, automatically loading your static and dynamic assets (via Automatic Platform Optimization) from the nearest servers.
-Cloudflare is a reliable DNS provider – Fast DNS is essential for fast TTFB since DNS and network speed play a big role in website speed.
+Using Cloudflare, you can change your NS records to point to Cloudflare and load your static and dynamic assets (via Automatic Platform Optimization) from the nearest servers.
+This process is ideal because I don’t want to split hostnames.

 Cloudflare APO:

 When you use APO, you can dramatically reduce TTFB, load time, and other site speed metrics for visitors located far from the origin server.
-It enables you to attain fast site speeds regardless of your web host or server.

 Cloudflare Pro: